drivendataorg/tissuenet-cervical-biopsies/README.md

 ## What's in this Repository

 This repository contains code from winning competitors in the [TissueNet: Detect Lesions in Cervical Biopsies](https://www.drivendata.org/competitions/67/competition-cervical-biopsy/) DrivenData challenge.
+Code for all prize-awarded solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**